Jaideepgupta/AtliQ-Commerce-End-to-End-Capstone/README.md

 refresh_daily_summary
 ```

-### Data Quality
+## Data Quality

-The freshness check verifies that events have arrived in the Silver table within the previous two hours.
+The freshness check fails when no events are available in the previous two hours:

-If no fresh events are found, the task fails with:

 ```text
 No fresh events found in the last 2 hours